openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/default/README.md

 All other options should be considered as an advanced mode and require deep knowledge of the quantization process.
 Below is an overall description of all possible parameters:
 - `"model type"` - an optional parameter, required for additional patterns in the model.
 The default value is "None" ("Transformer" is only other supported value now).
-- `"inplace_statistic"` - an optional parameter, required for change of collect statistics method.
+- `"inplace_statistics"` - an optional parameter, required for change of collect statistics method.
 This parameter reduces the amount of memory consumed, but increases the calibration time.
 - `"ignored"` - NN subgraphs which should be excluded from the optimization process:
     - `"scope"` - a list of particular nodes to exclude.
     - `"operations"` - a list of operation types to exclude (expressed in OpenVINO IR notation).
 This list consists of